RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/aws-bedrock.md

 1. [Store database credentials in AWS secrets manager](#store-secret)
 1. [Create a vector index in your database](#create-vector-index) for Bedrock to use

-After you set up the database, you can use the information
+After you set up the database, you can use the database information to [set it as your Bedrock database](#set-bedrock-database).

 ### Create a subscription and database {#create-subscription}